axe-api/docs/docs/learn/bookstore-api.md

 :::

-## Step 10.
+## Step 11.
 Adding hooks

 Axe API analyzes your models, creates routes, and handles HTTP requests.
 But the real world is not simple like that.

 Until now we've only seen the Axe API magics.
-But as developers, we should be able to add our custom logic to the APIs.
+But as developers, we should be able to add our **_custom logic_** to the APIs.
 For example; we should be able to hash the user's password, send a welcome email to the users, check some other things, etc.

-Axe API supports a strong hook and event mechanism that you can add your custom logic to every HTTP request.
+Axe API supports a strong **hook** and **event** mechanism that you can add your custom logic to every HTTP request.

 As an example, let's try to hash the user's password in the POST request.
 First, we need to install some dependencies;